-- Failure to source supply of raw materials. - Inadequate or poor adherence to quality systems allow faulty product to reach customer. - Sub-standard raw materials - Failure to secure timely shipping of goods to - Plant closures due to major accident or incident or - Defective plant and equipment in our manufacturing facility.
+- Failure to source supply of raw materials. - Inadequate or poor adherence to quality systems allow faulty product to reach customer. - Sub-standard raw materials. - Failure to secure timely shipping of goods to customers. - Plant or line closures due to major accident, incident, disaster, or sabotage. - Defective plant and equipment in our manufacturing facility.

-- Failure or Increased lead-time to supply customers. - Loss of production for a significant period e.g., more than one month potentially leading to loss of - Accidents, fatality leading to possible closure or - Poor product quality or product contamination. - Damage to customer relationship, reputation and financial loss.
+- Failure or Increased lead-time to supply customers. - Loss of production for a significant period e.g., more than one month potentially leading to loss of sales. - Accidents or fatality leading to possible closure or - Site security compromised, external or internal acts of sabotage. - Poor product quality, contamination, counterfeit or - Damage to customer relationship, reputation, and financial loss.

 - Planned increase in raw material and finished good storage facilities. - Rigorous planning of production runs and shipping container requirements. - All products can be produced at approved toll manufacturers in the UK.
-Business interruption and property insurance policies arranged. - Business Continuity Plan in place. - Third party advisor utilised and strict management controls enforced.
-Employers' liability insurance - Supplier accreditation, UFAS and FEMAS certification, HACCP and Trading Standards compliance.
+Business interruption and property insurance policies arranged. - Business Continuity Plan in place along with Product Security, Food Defence and Product authenticity Plans. - Third party advisor utilised, and strict management controls enforced.
+Employers' liability insurance arranged. - Supplier accreditation, UFAS and FEMAS certification, HACCP and Trading Standards compliance.
 Public and product liability insurance arranged. - SEDEX membership increasing transparency of supplier standards and ethics.

-Risk rating

-Trend

-Likelihood: Medium Impact: Medium
+Risk rating Trend Likelihood: Medium Decreasing Impact: Medium